A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design: Known Market Noise Distribution

 While the rest of~\Cref{algo:estimate} resembles a typical LSVI-UCB algorithm~\citep{jin2020provably}, we highlight several key differences.
-First, we use the plug-in revenue estimate, whereas existing works estimates the Q-function with the empirically observed rewards.
+First, we use the plug-in revenue estimate, whereas existing works estimate the Q-function with the empirically observed rewards.
 To accommodate the plug-in estimate, here $\omega_{h}$ estimates $\PP_{h} V_{h + 1}$, the transition operator applied to the V-function, as opposed to $\BB_{h} V_{h + 1}$, which uses the Bellman evaluation operator instead.
-Lastly, in line~\ref{algoline:ucb} we link the uncertainty of revenue to the uncertainty bonus typically seen in linear MDPs, thereby obtaining an optimistic estimate of the Q-function induced by revenue.
+Lastly, in Line~\ref{algoline:ucb} we link the uncertainty of revenue to the uncertainty bonus typically seen in linear MDPs, thereby obtaining an optimistic estimate of the Q-function induced by revenue.
 We conjecture the transition estimation procedure in \Cref{algo:estimate} can be changed to other suitable online RL algorithms under other function approximation assumptions.

-In summary, in this section we addressed the first and third challenges.
-The first challenge is addressed mainly by a novel technique dubbed ``buffer periods" and the third one through nontrivial extensions to the LSIV-UCB framework.
+In summary, in this section, we address the first and third challenges.
+The first challenge is addressed mainly by a novel technique dubbed ``buffer periods" and the third one through nontrivial extensions to the LSIV-UCB framework. \re{By combining the loss from incentivizing a truthful mechanism and learning the underlying model to set reserve prices, we get the final \Cref{algo:KnownF}, which explores efficiently and achieves the following regret upper bound, and then addresses the second challenge of regret minimization.}